jonnybegood123/GameOfLife/README.md

 - Press enter or space again to add/delete more cells.

-- Use the addObject method used the main method to populate the grid with pre-made creations.
+- Use the drawObject method used in the main method to populate the grid with pre-made creations.

 Enjoy!